-All of us have fret, to some degree or another, about some of our physical characteristics that we think of as flaws.
+All of us fret, to some degree or another, about some of our physical characteristics that we think of as flaws.
 Especially as we reach a certain age when everything seems to fall apart and we’re just doing our best to hold the pieces together.

 And that’s fine.
 But, if your concern with these flaws is enduring, becomes debilitating and effects your daily existence, then you may be suffering from body dysmorphic disorder (BDD).
 And it hurts!